TABLE OF CONTENTS

 Please vote in our Grocery poll.

-Please vote in our poll.
 You are not required to leave any personal information.
 And we won’t contact you after you share your information.
 We would like to gather 3000 votes to ensure an accurate sampling.

-When we were researching and writing Cut Your Grocery Bill In Half, we discovered a couple of studies about our grocery shopping habits.
-Here’s what we wrote.
+When we were researching and writing our book, “Cut Your Grocery Bill In Half,” we discovered a couple of studies about our grocery shopping habits.

 In 2008 a Food Marketing Institute and Nielsen survey revealed that the decline in grocery store visits has stopped.
 Now they have found that Americans are going to the store more than previously: 98 trips per year or 1.9 trips per week.

 How often you go to the store will definitely affect your grocery bill.
-See how you stack up to other folks who have taken this poll.

 We want to see if Nielsen and The Food Marketing Institute were correct, so if you have a second, could you place your vote?

-This poll was initiated in 2010 and more than 2000 people have voted.
+This poll was started in 2010 and more than 2000 people have voted.
 When we moved to a new content management system in 2016 we reset the poll to track current trends.
 If you’d like to see the results from the previous poll, click here.